vermuz/make-my-github-green/README.md

 # GitHub Gardener

-A simple web app that commits code to your GitHub repo in order to make your contribution history green.
+A web app / bot that commits code to your GitHub repo in order to make your contribution history green.

 http://www.githubgardener.xyz

 ## Permissions

-For this project to work, I needed to access the 'repo' scope.
-That means read and write permissions.
+For this project to work, I needed to access the 'repo' scope of the GitHub API permissions.
+That means read and write permissions for public repositories.

-I don't abuse any of these permissions, I don't even store you email.
+I don't abuse any of these permissions, I don't even store your email.
 All I do is store your GitHub username because I have to.

 ## Web flow